 Avoid alcohol, foods that are spicy, or cause acid reflux!
 Anything that can irritate your throat, you definitely want to leave at the door a few days before your performance.

-It has an amazing feature for vocalists - Track Separation - where you can effortlessly isolate the vocals of any song you upload, and Pitch Shifter, a sound technique that is used to raise or lower the pitch of the selected song.
+It has an amazing feature for vocalists - AI Audio Separation - where you can effortlessly isolate the vocals of any song you upload, and Pitch Changer, a sound technique that is used to raise or lower the pitch of the selected song.

 Singing in the right key is vital for any singer.
 Practicing or performing in the wrong key not only sounds displeasing, but it can also lead to permanent damage.